wschloss/OpenGL_GuildWars/README.md

 * (WALTER) Redraw All Might as a hero, not a car
 * Create a file that says where to put all the trees and buildings, add the loading to the WorldLoader.

-* Uncomment Castamere draw calls
 * Make Castamere animated on wasd movement

-* (WALTER) Implement menu options to switch between arcball for each hero
+* Add materials to castamere so he is colored

 * Create FreeCamera class
 * Render first person cam for a hero in a second viewport (free cam with hero coords)